446th Airlift Wing: Organization of groups under the wing

 Although the dispersal of flying units under the Detached Squadron Concept was not a problem when the entire wing was called to active service, mobilizing a single flying squadron and elements to support it proved difficult.
 Under this concept, all support organizations were located with the wing headquarters, not with the squadrons.
 This weakness was demonstrated in the partial mobilization of reserve units during the Berlin Crisis of 1961.
 To resolve this, Continental Air Command, (ConAC) determined to reorganize its reserve wings by establishing groups with support elements for each of its troop carrier squadrons at the start of 1962.
 This reorganization would facilitate mobilization of elements of wings in various combinations when needed.
 However, as this plan was entering its implementation phase, another partial mobilization occurred for the Cuban Missile Crisis.
 The formation of troop carrier groups was delayed until January for wings that had not been mobilized.
 The 924th and 925th Troop Carrier Groups at Ellington and the 926th Troop Carrier Groups at New Orleans, were all assigned to the wing on 17 January.

-The 446th flew experimental drop missions in support of the National Aeronautics and Space Administration (NASA) from 1962–1967.
+The 446th flew experimental drop missions in support of the National Aeronautics and Space Administration (NASA) from 1962 to 1967.
 They ferried Lockheed C-130 Hercules transports to Taiwan in 1966 and to Southeast Asia, 1968–1970.

 Wing reservists called to active duty during the 1968 Pueblo Crisis.
 The wing was inactivated in 1972.